YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A careful plan should be flexible enough to change when the real scalp gives better information than the photos.
 A clinic that refuses to adjust the plan after seeing better evidence is not being consistent.
 It may simply be protecting the sale.

-It is wiser to wait when the plan depends on details that photos cannot show clearly.
+It is wiser to wait, or to be declined for hair transplant for now, when the plan depends on details that photos cannot show clearly.
 This includes weak donor area, possible diffuse thinning, young age, unstable hair loss, previous surgery, scar tissue, scalp disease, unrealistic hairline requests, or advanced baldness where graft distribution must be very strategic.

-It is also wiser to wait if two or three clinics gave very different plans and none explained the difference; in that situation, a second opinion before a hair transplant can protect the donor area before committing.
+It is also wiser to wait if two or three clinics gave very different plans and none explained the difference.
+A second opinion before a hair transplant can protect the donor area before committing.
 Confusion is not always a bad sign.
 Sometimes confusion is the signal that the case needs a more careful review.

 If a patient is being pushed toward a large surgery quickly, pause as well.
 Urgency is not a medical argument.
 A limited time discount does not make the donor stronger.
 A package offer does not make a low hairline safer.
 A busy clinic calendar does not prove that the plan is right.